 The Corporation's main exploration focus in 2020 continues to be focused on the Curipamba project, where the Corporation has a commitment to spend \$25 million over five years for a 75% interest, and to complete a feasibility study within four years by October 2021.
-In particular, the focus for 2020 is for a minimum drilling of 10,000 metres for the evaluation of new priority targets in Curipamba and the continuing advancement of Curipamba El-Domo related studies, and a combined 5,000 to 10,000-metre drill program covering both Pijilí and Santiago - now subject to COVID-19 public health related work restrictions.
-The Corporation plans to continue to invest in the Curipamba project and further advance the project.
+This was extended by the amount of time field work is suspended because of COVID-19 concerns.
+The initial target for 2020 is for a minimum drilling of 10,000 metres for the evaluation of new priority targets in Curipamba and the continuing advancement of Curipamba El-Domo related studies, and a combined 5,000 to 10,000-metre drill program covering both Pijilí and Santiago.
+These are now subject to COVID-19 public health related work restrictions and work, which has been suspended since the middle of March 2020, is now being gradually restarted subject to COVID-19 restart sanitation protocols.
+Drilling in Pijilí has been commenced.
+The Corporation is continuing to advance its workplans offsite and plans to continue to invest in the Curipamba project to further advance the project.
 The Corporation is also committed to further investing in Pijilí and Santiago within the Exploration Alliance.
 The Corporation may divest or joint venture its properties and may consider other attractive project-level financing offers for its material projects as well.